frontendfreelancerdk/ff-validation/README.md

 /* for messages wrapper */
 }
 .ff-invalid{
-/* this class will added to .ff-validation-input when input is dirty, touched and errors array is not empty*/
+/* this class will be added to .ff-validation-input when input is dirty, touched and errors array is not empty*/
 }
 .ff-valid{
-/* this class will added to .ff-validation-input when input is dirty, touched and errors array is empty*/
+/* this class will be added to .ff-validation-input when input is dirty, touched and errors array is empty*/
 }